Within a B2B organization, both the marketing and sales teams are defined by their core responsibilities.

 Make sure to give team members the option to leave groups when they are no longer relevant to them as to limit the influx of notifications and emails.

 Evaluation and analysis are key to the success of marketing campaigns as well as inbound and outbound sales strategies.
-This can also be aided with efficient team alignment.
+This can also be aided by efficient team alignment.